shoumisarkar/FluWatch-ChinaEWSL/README.md

-## R scripts for spatio-temporal monitoring of Influenza during 2014-2020 across 337 Chinese cities, using Exponentially Weighted Spatial LASSO (EWSL).
+R codes for the spatio-temporal monitoring framework described in our paper "Online Monitoring and Early Detection of Influenza Outbreaks Using the Exponentially Weighted Spatial LASSO: A Case Study in China During 2014-2020", by Shoumi Sarkar, Yuhang Zhou, Yang Yang, Peihua Qiu.

-`01_IR_Maps.R` creates an aggregated map of incidence rates (IRs) for specified periods.
-This helps in determining IC and OC years.
+`01_IR_map_panel.R` creates an aggregated map of incidence rates (IRs) for specified periods (Figure 1 in the article).
+This helps determine the IC and OC years.
+`02a_Monitor2015.R` - `02e_Monitor2019.R` contain codes for the spatio-temporal monitoring of influenza.
+`03_EWSL_control_charts_and_comparison_maps.Rmd` contains codes for the EWSL control charts in Figures 3(a) - 7(a), and the RShiny app that generates the comparison maps in Figures 3(b) - 7(b).